amclark42/so-youre-planning-to-vote-2020/README.md

   * losing jobs in large numbers,
   * feeling immense pressure to come out of isolation in large numbers.

 Voting has always mattered.
 It matters now, more than many other years, because everything we're seeing in this moment?
 It can get worse.
 It *will* get worse if Trump stays in office.
-Trump himself is a vindictive narcissist, but it would be a mistake to judge him as useless.
+Trump himself is a vindictive narcissist, but it would be a mistake to judge him as a joke.
 The people he surrounds himself with are *ruthless* in hiding behind the chaos he spreads, shoring up power for themselves, exploiting every legal loophole they can find.

 We cannot afford to be complacent.
 We have to vote Trump and his enablers out of office.

 ## What can we do now?

 I feel hopeless a lot these days.
 Everything feels like too much.
 For me, despair and frustration come from feeling powerless, from feeling alone.
-Compiling this information was a way for me to start working past those feelings by acting and by reaching out.
-The advice here is just as much for myself as it is for you.
+Compiling this information was a way for me to start working past those feelings through acting, and by reaching out.
+The list in this section is just as much for myself as it is for you.

-* We can put pressure on our local officials to add ballot dropboxes, and make sure there is enough personal protective equipment for poll workers.
+* We can put pressure on our local officials to add ballot dropboxes, and to make sure there is enough personal protective equipment for poll workers.
 * We can call our representatives and senators to demand funding for the U.S. Postal Service.
   * If they've already gone on the record in support of funding, let's thank them for it.
-  * Keep calls short and focused on one issue.
+  * We can keep calls short and focused on one issue.
-  * An example introduction: "Hi, I'm [ name ] and I'm a constituent living at [ address ].
+  * Here's an example introduction: "Hi, I'm [ name ] and I'm a constituent living at [ address ].
 I urge the [ Senator, Representative ] to..."
 * We can join local "get out the vote" campaigns.
   * We might send text messages or hand-written postcards reminding people to vote.
   * We might drive voters to ballot drop boxes or polling places.